Factbox-Key economic policy stances of Japan's next PM candidates

 - Русский

-TOKYO (Reuters) - Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, said on Friday he would step down, setting the stage for his replacement as premier and heightening uncertainty on the outlook for economic policy.
+TOKYO (Reuters) - Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, said last week he would step down, setting the stage for his replacement as premier and heightening uncertainty on the outlook for economic policy.

-Below are the key economic policy views of the candidates to become Japan's next prime minister.
+Below are the key economic policy views of candidates to become Japan's next prime minister.

 FUMIO KISHIDA

-A former foreign minister with experience as a banker, Kishida has said that if he were to become ruling party head, fiscal consolidation would be a major policy pillar.
+A former foreign minister with experience as a banker, Kishida had previously said if he were to become ruling party head, fiscal consolidation would be a major pillar of policy.

-He has also voiced doubts over the Bank of Japan's prolonged ultra-loose monetary policy.
-In 2018, Kishida said the BOJ must start thinking about when to normalise monetary policy as "few people think the current easing can go on forever."
+He has also voiced doubts over the Bank of Japan's prolonged ultra-loose monetary policy, saying in 2018 the current stimulus cannot last forever.

-With the economy staggering from the COVID-19 pandemic, Kishida said on Thursday Japan must maintain ultra-low interest rates for now and deploy a fiscal stimulus package worth "tens of trillions of yen."
+With the economy suffering from the COVID-19 pandemic's shock, Kishida told a magazine on Monday the BOJ must maintain its 2% inflation target and ultra-loose monetary policy.
+He also said Japan needs a fiscal stimulus package of more than 30 trillion yen ($273 billion).

+Kishida's economic stance differs somewhat from that of Suga, who carried over much of his predecessor Shinzo Abe's "Abenomics" reflationary policies.

 Kishida also stressed the need to distribute more wealth to households, in contrast to the focus of Abenomics on boosting corporate profits in hope the benefits will eventually trickle down to wage-earners.